dicebear/dicebear/apps/docs/pages/styles/pixelbot/index.md

 ---
 title: Pixelbot – Avatar Style
 description: >
-  Create Pixelbot avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free pixel robot avatar generator with glowing faces built from blocks on a dark grid.
+Create Pixelbot avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---